-The compliance rate for this measure was 55%.
-The measure was applied to 42 of the 63 files in the samples; 23 were rated achieved and 19 were rated not achieved.
+The compliance rate for this measure was 50%.
+The measure was applied to 54 of the 75 files in the samples; 27 were rated achieved and 27 were rated not achieved.
 To receive a rating of achieved, the victim was contacted within five working days of receipt of an order with protective conditions (i.e., no contact order).

-Of the 19 files rated not achieved, 14 had one or more occurrences when the victims were contacted, but not within the required five working days; and 5 had one or more occurrences when the victims were not contacted and the reasons were not recorded in the CORNET Client Log.
+Of the 27 files rated not achieved: 22 had one or more occurrences when the victims were contacted, but not within the required five working days, and 6 had one or more occurrences when the victims were not contacted and the reasons were not recorded in the CORNET Client Log.
+The total adds to more than the number of files rated not achieved because 1 file had a combination of the above noted reasons.